 The reality is that if we had a culture of transparency, trust, innovation, adaptability and growth, change management would not be required.
 However, when the 3 d's are present - distrust, disconnection and disheartenment – we must prioritise this complicator that is the perspective of our people, beginning with the perspective that informs change resistance.

 Growth Development specialises in transformative solutions for organisational change priorities and in vast organisational structures, which are often complex when it comes to engagement and alignment.
-Whilst transformative organisational change can be complicated, our SIMPLE method breaks down the process to provide ease of understanding for you and your people.
+Whilst transformative organisational change can be complicated, our SIMPLE. frameworks break down the process to provide ease of understanding for you and your people.